mrtztg/k8s-notes/README.md

       ![NS internet access](assets/images/86_namespaces_internet_access.png)
     - If we want the namespaces be accessible from outside (like if our webapp is in namespace), a good way is port forwarding: `iptables -t nat -a PREROUTING --dport 80 --to-destination 192.168.15.2:80 -j DNAT`
       ![NS port forwarding](assets/images/87_namespaces_port_forwarding.png)
+  - While testing the Network Namespaces, if you come across issues where you can't ping one namespace from the other, make sure you set the NETMASK while setting IP Address. ie: 192.168.1.10/24 `ip -n red addr add 192.168.1.10/24 dev veth-red`.
+Another thing to check is FirewallD/IP Table rules.
+Either add rules to IP Tables to allow traffic from one namespace to  another.
+Or disable IP Tables all together (Only in a learning environment).

+### Docker Networking
+- Docker has several networking options:
+  - None (`docker run --network none nginx`): Means the container won't get attach to any network.
+  - Host (`docker run --network host nginx`): Means the containers will be attach to the network of host.
+Means if the appliation of container runs on port 80, it'll use port 80 of host.
+So, another application can't use this port anymore
+  - Bridge (`docker run --network bridge nginx`): Means the container will use the Bridge network that Docker created for its containers.
+Docker will use network swithing method we discussed above to establish connection between containers and also with the world outside.
+    - In this option, if we want application (container) be accessible from the outside of host machine, we use port forwarding `docker run -p {hostPort}:{containerPort} nginx`.
+Docker use iptables NAT PREROUTING behind the scenes.
+- We can see Network interfaces of Docker using `docker network ls`.
+- We can see namespace of containers using `docker inspect {containerId}`, section `networkSetting`
+- For each container, Docker creates a namespace.
+And create cables between bridge and namespaces

 # Additional Commands